2.3 Emerging Health and Environmental Concerns

 2.3.2 Analytical Developments

 Early detection of PFAS in environmental media was hindered by the analytical capability challenges arising from the unique surface-active properties of PFAS (Giesy and Kannan 2001; 3M Company 2000).
 Since the 2000s, methods have been, and continue to be, developed with lower detection limits (for example, parts per trillion [ppt]) in water, that are commensurate with levels of potential human health effects.
 The number of commercial laboratories that offer PFAS analysis is increasing.
 Analytical methods continue to be developed and improved to test a variety of media and additional PFAS; these continue to improve our knowledge of PFAS in the environment and potential human health effects.
-In September 2021, USEPA announced that they, in collaboration with the USDOD, had published a draft EPA-validated laboratory analytical method (Draft Method 1633) that tests for 40 PFAS in eight environmental media (USEPA 2021).
-For further information on analytical methods, refer to Section 11.

 Many state regulatory agencies now request or require testing for an expanded list of long- and short-chain PFAAs, and some potential precursors to PFAAs, such as fluorotelomers.
-Other polyfluoroalkyl substances are also receiving increased attention, as illustrated in Figure 2-16.
-Many of these PFAS are also summarized in Figure 2-5.
+Other polyfluoroalkyl substances are also receiving increased attention, as illustrated in Figure 2-18.
+Many of these PFAS are also summarized in Figure 2-6.

 Other analytical methods and approaches are available to detect and quantify PFAS not included in the standard methods mentioned above, including nontarget analysis, total organic fluorine, and total oxidizable precursor assay (see Section 11).

-Figure 2-16.
+Figure 2-18.
 Emerging awareness and emphasis on PFAS occurrence in the environment

 Source: J. Hale, Kleinfelder.
 Used with permission.